 Desirée has been practicing yoga for over three decades.
 She is a yoga teacher who spreads her practice through innovative and transformative workshops as she travels the world full-time.
 Her teaching style balances humor with authenticity, and she is known for deepening the most new to the most seasoned practices.
 For Desirée, yoga goes beyond just a lifestyle; it has helped her to recover from deep grief as a bereaved parent.
 She believes that through teaching yoga, she has been sent on a healing mission to share what she has learned about regaining joy after tremendous loss.

 Desirée leads a life full of many different pursuits, including producing a DVD series entitled “Yoga to the Rescue”, regularly contributing to Yoga Journal, and supporting nonprofits like the Art of Yoga Project that serves teenage girls in the juvenile justice system.
 She recently co-authored a book with Michelle Marchildon called Fearless After Fifty: How to Thrive with Grace, Grit and Yoga.
 Desirée is also featured in a new book called S.H.E.
 Share-Heal-Empower, which is a collection of inspiring stories from women all over the world written by Shannon Hogan Cohen.
 If you’d like to practice with Desirée, check her website to see her extensive schedule.
 She also has online classes available through Tint Yoga, Yoga Download, Shri TV, OMstars and Gaia.
-Desirée and her husband Andrew Rivin are both certified Anusara teachers who currently live in Southern California, where they spend plenty of time with their adorable two year old granddaughter. www.desireerumbaugh.com
+Desirée and her husband Andrew Rivin are both certified Anusara teachers who currently live in Southern California, where they spend plenty of time with their adorable granddaughter and grandson. www.desireerumbaugh.com

 We’re so excited to be able to feature Desirée in our Empowering Women series, and we loved learning more about what inspires her both in her yoga practice and her daily life . . .